augustoproiete/dotnet-args/README.md

 ## Prerequisites

-**dotnet-args** runs on Windows, OSX, and Linux and requires one of the following versions of .NET:
+The latest version of **dotnet-args** runs on Windows, OSX, and Linux using one of the following versions of .NET:
+- .NET 7.0
+- .NET 6.0
-- .NET 5.0 or higher
+- .NET 5.0
-- .NET Core 3.1 or higher
+- .NET Core 3.1
-- .NET Core 2.1 or higher
+- .NET Core 2.1

 ## Getting started :rocket: